postmanlabs/labs-docs/src/pages/docs/running-collections/scheduling-collection-runs.md

 1. Each column in the graph represents an individual run.
 Select a column to see test results and the console log for that run.
 For more information see [Viewing scheduled collection runs](/docs/running-collections/viewing-scheduled-collection-runs/).

-## Manually running your scheduled run
+## Manually running a scheduled run

 When a scheduled run is triggered manually, it runs in the Postman Cloud.